ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 Application for Graduation

 A student who intends to graduate must complete an Application for Degree Candidacy (online or in the Office of Records in Mission Valley).
 The form must be filed with the Office of Records no less than 60 days prior to the anticipated degree posting date.
 Graduation fees will be applied to the student’s account.
 Work for all courses considered for a degree must be completed prior to the anticipated degree posting date.
 Passing grades for all courses must be recorded prior to a degree posting.
 Posting dates are available on the academic calendar.
-All candidates must complete all program courses to participate in Commencement unless all of the following are met:
+If all program requirements for the semester of application are not completed, the student must reapply for graduation.

 Examinations may be deferred due only to illness or other equally valid conditions over which the student has no control.
 Approval for deferral must occur before the scheduled examination.
 Faculty and/or the department or school has the authority to grant examination deferral.